 Sand Castle Contest – Hither Hills State Park, Montauk

 Using only native beach materials, kids are challenged to create the most ornate sand castles they can.
 Prizes are awarded to the best sculptors in a number of categories.
 Register at the Hither Hills State Park beach house.

 Great South Bay Music Festival — Patchogue

-Thursday, July 12-Sunday, July 15
+Thursday, July 18-Sunday, July 21

-RELATED: Nature centers sure to delight LI kids
+RELATED: Nature Centers Sure to Delight LI Kids

 Marine Discovery Sail — Oyster Bay

-Sunday, July 22
+Sunday, July 21

 Set sail on the sloop Christeen for an afternoon of aquatic discovery.
 Assist the skipper and crew in their sail around Oyster Bay.
 Enjoy touch tanks filled with live marine animals and more.
 It's a perfect afternoon for your aquatically inclined youngster.